Certified Addictions Counselor II

 Jubilee is seeking individuals who are excited about this approach and want to work with us to operationalize our goals and aspirations.

-In 2011 Jubilee Housing opened the Re-entry Housing Initiative which is a transitional housing program for criminally involved (returning citizens) DC residents.
+In 2011 Jubilee Housing opened the Re-entry Housing Initiative which is a transitional housing program for justice involved DC residents returning from incarceration.
 We currently operate two homes in the Adams Morgan and Columbia Heights neighborhood, one for men and one for women.
-We are currently seeking a National Association for Alcoholism and Drug Abuse Counselors (NAADAC) Certified Addiction Counselor II to aid the program in providing critical alcohol and other drug supports to our men and women who have been released to the DC community, and to those who are currently incarcerated in the DC Department of Corrections and Federal Bureau of Prison facilities.
+We are currently seeking a National Association for Alcoholism and Drug Abuse Counselors (NAADAC) Certified Addiction Counselor II to aid the program in providing critical alcohol and other drug abuse recovery supports for the men and women in our program.

 REPORTING & WORKING RELATIONSHIPS: